 Consequently since fleeing the iron nest, Rhi and I have made it our Vacation Policy to eat what we want whenever the hell we want it.
 This was easy to do in the Baltics where restaurants were cheap and plentiful.
 We had an incredible three course Italian meal in Vilnius with wine for the price of a deep fried Mars Bar in Edinburgh.
 Well maybe not that cheap, but dining out is an extravagance when you’re on a shitty temp wage in Britain.
 So we took this holiday as an opportunity to live it up and scoff the local fare.
 We pretty much restaurant-ed it every night.

-But my favourite meal cost the equivalent of £1.50 and was bought at this strange little shack at the side of a highway.
+But my favourite meal cost the equivalent of £1.50 and was bought at this little place at the side of a highway.

 According to Kristi, Nehatu was Estonia’s burger joint of choice long before the Golden Arches were on the scene.
 Now that the country is over-run with foreign fast food, she says there’s a certain retro chic/tradition/rebellion to stay faithful to the local chain.

 Kristi explained that they like their burgers saucy in Estonia.
 On the first bite, mayo came splooging out all over my hands.
-As I gnawed at the greasy meat the lettuce and mayo slid out of the bun, plopping into the paper cone.
+As I gnawed at the meat, the lettuce and mayo slid out of the bun, plopping into the paper cone.

 By the time I finished there was a good couple inches of lettucey cocktail gathered at the bottom.
 You could either slurp it down like a burger chaser or mop it up with stray fries.
 It was delicious, and infinitely more satisfying than a Lifesaver or chicken wing.